lilgangus/adbLibrary/README.md

 For screen streaming and recording, `ffmpeg`/`ffplay` must be installed.

-To use the library in your project, add the `main.js` file to your project directory.
+To use the library in your project, add the `main.js` file to your project directory or clone the repository.

 ## Usage